YanisDeplazes/CBEM-with-Selectors---Enhanced-BEM-Methodology/README.md

 }
 ```
 #### Specific Block ####
-Select the blocks with the ID `navigation`.
+Select the block with the ID `navigation`.
 ```
 #navigation {